tgpatel025/made-in-india/README.md

 - [ ] Scrape More Online Stores.
 - [ ] Parallel Scrapping.

-**If you encounter any issue and any suggestion while using code, feel free to contact on yadavyogesh9999@gmail.com or tapan.vach025@gmail.com
+**If you encounter any issue and have any suggestion while using code, feel free to contact on yadavyogesh9999@gmail.com or tapan.vach025@gmail.com